andy489/Introduction_to_Programming_CPP/06. Strings/Tasks.md

 On the south Carpathian mountains,a tree is swinging|	On Тhe Сouth Carpathian Мountains,А Тree Is Swinging Write a program which changes each word in|	Write A Program Which Changes Each Word In

+**6.08.** Write a program which is given a line of text, another line with a "find" string and another line with a "replace" string.
+Any part of text which matches the "find" string should be replaced with the "replace" string.
+Print the resulting text on the console.
+Example input|Expected output
+-|-
+I am the night.
+Dark Night!
+No, not the knight<br>night<br>day|I am the day.
+Dark Night!
+No, not the kday

-**6.08.** Write a function which counts words in char* text.
+**6.09.** Write a function which counts words in char* text.
 A "word" is defined to be a single or a sequence of characters different from ' ', '\t', '\n'.
 If the array of characters is empty, the function must return -1.

-**6.09.** Write a function which takes a string and prints out a char histogram of that string.
+**6.10.** Write a function which takes a string and prints out a char histogram of that string.
 Each string will consist of lower case Latin characters ('a'-'z').

 - Example input: aaaabb
 - Output: